 Sagarmatha National Park

 The Sagarmatha National Park is in North-Eastern Nepal, where Mount Everest is.
 This national park was established in 1979.
-The area of this national park is 1148 square KM.
-The minimum altitude starts from 2800 M. to the highest, 5364 M above sea level.
-There are few mammals and more than two hundred types of birds as wildlife.
+The area of this national park is 1148 square kilometers.
+The minimum altitude starts from 2800 m to the highest, 5364 M above sea level.
+There are a few mammals and more than two hundred types of birds as wildlife.
 The Musk deer in this national park is a rare animal.
 The Everest Base Camp Trekking itinerary is inside this UNESCO Site.

 Related: